otam-mato/nodejs_ansible/README.md

    We will use the Ansibe and pull images of Prometheus and Grafana from DockerHub

 2. **Node.js:**
-   We include the step in Ansible playbook to build the app container image from a Docker file
+   We include the task in Ansible playbook to build the app container image from a Docker file

 <br>